badreddine023/tools-phi/Readme.en.md

 Φ-Chain is a revolutionary Layer-1 blockchain powered by **full temporal symmetry** (Reversible Core) and **Fibonacci Byzantine Agreement (FBA)**, designed to be entirely non-arbitrary.
 Imagine a chain that can "rewind" without forks, or selects validators based on natural Fibonacci laws—not randomness.

+## 🚀 Wallet and Mining Application Features

+The front-end application provides the following functionalities:

+*   **Secure Wallet Creation (New!):** Easily generate a new, non-custodial wallet with a unique 12-word mnemonic phrase and private key.
+*   **Wallet Connection:** Connect seamlessly with existing wallets such as MetaMask, Phantom, and WalletConnect.
+*   **Asset Management:** View your Φ token balance, staked sΦ tokens, and transaction history.
+*   **PoC Mining Interface:** Interface for starting and monitoring the Proof-of-Coherence mining process.

 ## 🚨 The Problem & Solution: Why Φ-Chain?
 ### The Problem:
 Consensus like Ethereum's Proof-of-Stake relies on random choices (VDFs or RANDAO), leading to: